yoshc/CubiTech/README.md

   -> If you have it, please contact me!
 - the plugin is mostly german and there's no translation feature being used.
 - see plugin.yml for the used commands

-**!!
-This code is NOT written in a good style!
-I wrote it when i was very young (like 12 or 13), and did not follow any style guidelines.
-I know the coding style is horrible and many things can be structured and implemented MUCH better.
-!!**